delgadough/Internet-Computing-Project/README.md

 # Internet-Computing-Project
 Site to Upload PHP scripts and html files for Internet Computing Project

-Use this Link to Frames for ideas for the pages: http://framebox.org/AizNq
+Use this Link to create Frames for our project: http://framebox.org/AizNq